Coherent scattering and macroscopic coherence: Implications for neutrino, dark matter and axion detection: Effects of atomic binding

 \section{Effects of atomic binding}

-In Section~\ref{sec:neutrino} we considered radiative neutrino scattering on free electrons.
+In Sections~\ref{sec:neutrino} and~\ref{sec:axions} we considered radiative neutrino scattering and radiative axion-photon conversion on free electrons.
 This is suitable for conduction electrons in metals; however, for scattering on atomic electrons in dielectrics the effects of atomic binding should in general be taken into account.
-We shall show now that for the kinematic regime of interest to us, when the net recoil momentum of the electron is small and at same time the neutrino satisfies $\omega\gg \omega_{at}$, the atomic effects can be neglected and the results found in Section~\ref{sec:neutrino} apply.
+We shall show now that for the kinematic regime of interest to us, when the net recoil momentum of the electron is small and at same time the neutrino or axion energy satisfies $\omega\gg \omega_{at}$, the atomic effects can be neglected and the results found in Section~\ref{sec:neutrino} apply.